Tap-Payments/Card-iOS/README.md

     /// Will be fired whenever the validity of the card data changes.
     /// - Parameter invalid: Will be true if the card data is invalid and false otherwise.
     @objc optional func onInvalidInput(invalid: Bool)

-    /**
-        Will be fired whenever the card sdk finishes successfully the task assigned to it.
+        ///Will be fired whenever the card sdk finishes successfully the task assigned to it.
 Whether `TapToken` or `AuthenticatedToken`
     	@objc optional func onSuccess(data: String)
     	/// Will be fired whenever there is an error related to the card connectivity or apis
     	/// - Parameter data: includes a JSON format for the error description and error
     @objc optional func onError(data: String)
 }
 ```